mofenheim/tidy-data/README.md

-# tidy-data
-Coursera Project to create tidy data set
+# Coursera Project to create tidy data set

 You should create one R script called run_analysis.R that does the following.
 Merges the training and the test sets to create one data set.